VisualComposer/builder/CONTRIBUTING.md

 ## Coding Rules

 ### Javascript Code Style
-Use StandardJS to validate code-style `yarn standard`.
+Use Eslint to validate code-style `yarn lint`.

-#### Supported Language
-Use ES6 version for Javascript code. https://standardjs.com

 #### Variables and Classes
 For all var, let, const and method names you should use camelCase.